d1egoprog/docker-stanford-corenlp/README.md

 # Stanford NLP Core

 This Dockerfile downloads, configure, and runs the [Stanford CoreNLP server](http://stanfordnlp.github.io/CoreNLP/corenlp-server.html) as a Docker Image.
-This build is intended to be used on a personal or small reasearch team projects.
+This build is intended to be used on a personal or small research team projects.

 Currently the builded version is 4.1.0.